List of The Office (American TV series) characters: Charles Miner

 Charles Miner (Idris Elba) appears in the fifth season, as the Vice President of Northeast Sales for Dunder Mifflin, having taken over the position vacated by Ryan and Jan.
 Before coming to Dunder Mifflin, he was previously employed by Saticoy Steel, and came from an accounting background.
-He is introduced in the episode "New Boss", where his no-nonsense management skills clash with Michael's laid-back demeanor, and upon meeting Jim, immediately develops a dislike towards him.
+He is introduced in the episode "New Boss", where his no-nonsense management style clashes with Michael's laid-back demeanor.
+Upon meeting Jim, he immediately develops a dislike towards him.
 His handsome appearance and firm attitude causes both Angela and Kelly to develop an immediate attraction to him, later stating that "(he) was aware of the effect he had on women" and wasn't interested in pursuing either of them.
 Charles soon causes Michael to quit after Charles cancels a party celebrating Michael's 15th anniversary with the company.
+Charles repeatedly expresses contempt for Jim and also lets Dwight know that he's impressed by his work and plans to give him more to do.
 In "Broke", fretful over Michael's new company poaching several clients, Charles meets with David Wallace at the branch, and shamelessly sucks up to David, which Jim notices.
-Charles vocalizes his disdain when David asks that Jim be present at a meeting, as he thinks of Jim as "a disappointment", but soon finds out, under embarrassing circumstances with Dwight, that Jim is smarter and much more professional than he believed him to be.
+Charles tries to have Jim barred from a meeting where David Wallace had specifically invited Jim to attend, referring to Jim as "a disappointment" and giving more credence to Dwight, but soon finds out that he was wrong about both Dwight's great ability and Jim's weaknesses, and Jim recognizes this and both loses his fear/hope for respect with Charles and starts to make his own case over Michael's company and how to handle it with confidence.
 This soon prompts Charles to immediately turn to Jim over Dwight during negotiations with Michael.
-When Charles tries sucking up to Wallace again, Jim publicly corrects him in front of his boss, leaving him speechless.
+When Charles tries sucking up to Wallace again, Jim bluntly says that Charles failed to do anything to stem the damage Michael had caused, leaving him speechless.
 When Michael is later re-hired in the episode, he demands that Charles be fired, but David refuses, stating that Charles is "valuable".
 Charles does, however, leave Scranton and return to corporate headquarters.
-Upon his departure, he tries to say his parting words, but Michael cuts him off, mirroring Charles's earlier treatment of him.
+Upon his departure, his attempt to give a parting speech is coldly shut down by Michael, who tells him he's done and that he needs to leave, which he does.
 Charles reappears in "Company Picnic", where he is again condescending to Jim and heavily competitive in the volleyball game against the Scranton branch.
 However, it is also confirmed that Charles no longer has any authority over the Scranton office.